-The greatest challenge for the Group in connection with emissions affecting the climate is the fact that CO2 emissions based on technologies development largely today on an international scale and in the Salzgitter Group have nearly reached their minimum possible level within the process boundaries set by laws of nature.
+The greatest challenge for the Group in connection with emissions affecting the climate is the fact that CO2 emissions stemming from technologies for the ore-based production of primary steel used today on an international scale and in the Salzgitter Group have nearly reached their minimum possible level within the process boundaries set by laws of nature.
 There are therefore strict limits to future reductions in greenhouse gas emissions achievable merely through efficiency measures.
-SZAG therefore set up a project named SALCOS® (Salzgitter Low Carbon Steelmaking) in 2015 together with the Fraunhofer Gesellschaft.
+SZAG therefore set up a project named SALCOS® (Salzgitter Low CO2 Steelmaking) in 2015 together with the Fraunhofer Gesellschaft.
+You can find further information on our homepage: ¬ www.salzgitter-ag.com/en/corporate-responsibility.
 The aim is to examine and pursue a gradual transformation from today's carbon-based to hydrogen- and electricity-based steel production.
-The measures derived from the project are intended to be implemented in the Salzgitter steel works for the successive, stepwise conversion of production.
+The measures derived from the project could be implemented in the Salzgitter steel works for the successive, stepwise conversion of production, in the sense of a fundamental technological feasibility.

-In order to achieve a significant degree of decarbonization in its primary steelmaking, SZAG wants to exploit a unique feature of iron metallurgy: Hydrogen can replace carbon in the reduction of iron ore, which leads to the formation of water (H_2O) instead of carbon dioxide (CO_2).
+In order to achieve a significant degree of decarbonization in its primary steelmaking, SZAG wants to exploit a unique feature of iron metallurgy: Hydrogen can replace carbon in the reduction of iron ore, which leads to the formation of water (H2O) instead of carbon dioxide (CO2).
 The process heat required in steelmaking and further processing can also be provided by electrical energy instead of carbon-based sources.
-This means that ultimately nearly all CO_2 emissions caused by steel production can be avoided.
+This means that ultimately nearly all CO2 emissions caused by steel production can be avoided.